adamcohenhillel/ADeus/README.md

 python3 coralmicro/scripts/flashtool.py --build_dir out --elf_path out/coralmicro-app --wifi_ssid "<WIFI_NAME>" --wifi_psk "<WIFI_PASSWORD>"
 ```

-### Areas to Contribute:
+## Areas to Contribute:

+Contributions are more than welcomed.
+This should be maintained by us, for us.
+As people will soon notice, by C++ skills are limited, as well as my React and hardware skills - esssicntialy the entire pipeline of this project :P - any help would be amazing.

 Build it for yourself, and build it for others.
 This can become the Linux of the OS, the Android of the mobile.
 It is raw, but we need to start from somewhere.

-#### Known Bugs:
+### Known Bugs:

-1. Whisper tends to generate YouTube-like text when the audio is unclear, so you can get noise data in the database like "Thank you for watching", and "See you in the next video" - evem though it has nothing to do with the audio
+- [ ] Whisper tends to generate YouTube-like text when the audio is unclear, so you can get noise data in the database like "Thank you for watching", and "See you in the next video" - evem though it has nothing to do with the audio

-2. Currently it is using Wi-Fi, which makes it not-so mobile.
+- [ ] Currently it is using Wi-Fi, which makes it not-so mobile.
 An alternative approach would either be:
       2.1 Bluetooth, pairing with the mobile device
       2.2 Sdd a 4G card that will allow it to be completly independent

 #### Backend: